Chevalley formulae for the motivic Chern classes of Schubert cells and for the stable envelopes: Chevalley formulae for the motivic Chern classes

 where $C^{v}_{u,\lambda}$ are the Chevalley coefficients for full flag $G/B$ given explicitly \Cref{thm:lambda}. \end{theorem} \begin{proof} The first equality follows from equations \eqref{E:MCpush} and \eqref{Chev:MC}, while the second equality follows from the first one and the duality in \Cref{prop:segrepb}(2). \end{proof}

 \begin{remark} In a paper in preparation we use this theorem to give a combinatorial Chevalley formula for minuscule flag varieties and a $K$-theoretic generalization of Nakada's colored hook formula.
-We also recently learned about work by Neil Fan, Peter Guo, Changjian Su, and Rui Xiong who proved Pieri formulae for the motivic Chern classes on Grassmannians. \end{remark}
+See also \cite{fan2024pieri} for a Pieri formula for the motivic Chern classes of Schubert cells in the equivariant K-theory of Grassmannians. \end{remark}